JamesWoolfenden/learn-terraform/docs/github-actions.md

 bump and version
 ```

+More details on the available syntax for actions is here <https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions>.

 This example is based on this [example](https://github.com/JamesWoolfenden/terraform-aws-githubactions)

 Add a file called **main.yml** to the folder _.github/workflows/_